ogham/exa/man/exa.1.md

 Use this twice to also show the ‘`.`’ and ‘`..`’ directories.

 `-d`, `--list-dirs`
-: List directories like regular files.
+: List directories as regular files, rather than recursing and listing their contents.

 `-L`, `--level=DEPTH`
 : Limit the depth of recursion.